joshbegley/nyt-latest/README.md

 `The actor waved his hands in what seemed to be a derisive gesture while appearing at a fan event in Toronto over the weekend.`\
 https://www.nytimes.com/2026/08/31/movies/mel-gibson-sign-language-apology.html

-**Jurors Begin Deliberating at Tupac Shakur Murder Trial**\
+**Closing Arguments at Tupac Shakur Murder Trial Focused on Suspect’s Statements**\
-`Duane Keith Davis is accused of orchestrating the drive-by shooting of the rapper in Las Vegas in 1996.
-He has pleaded not guilty.`\
+`Duane Keith Davis was accused of orchestrating the drive-by shooting of the rapper in Las Vegas in 1996.`\
 https://www.nytimes.com/2026/08/31/arts/music/tupac-shakur-murder-trial-jury-deliberations.html

 **U.S. Strikes May Have Targeted a New Type of Iranian Naval Mine**\